 - Experience with a wide variety of techniques, including many considered to be cutting edge

-The Medical Physics Residency offered by Mayo Clinic School of Health Sciences in Arizona is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+The program is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

-Note: Mayo Clinic is listed on CAMPEP's list of accredited institutions three times — two of the programs are in Rochester, Minnesota, and one of them is this program in Arizona.
+Note: Mayo Clinic is listed on CAMPEP's list of accredited institutions for three programs — two of the programs are in Rochester, Minnesota, and one of them is this program in Arizona.
 They are all distinctly different enough that separate accreditation is needed.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 ||To be updated after July 2020

 ||2 in clinical positions